Statute of frauds: England and Wales

 The Statute of Frauds, dating from 1677, was largely repealed in England and Wales by the Law Reform (Enforcement of Contracts) Act 1954 (2 & 3 Eliz.
-2 c.
+2. c.
 34).
 The only provision of it extant is part of Section 4 which means that contracts of guarantee (surety for another's debt) are unenforceable unless evidenced in writing.
-This requirement is clarified by section 3 of the Mercantile Law Amendment Act 1856, dated 29 July 1856, (19 & 20 Vict. c.
-97) which provides that the consideration for the guarantee need not appear in writing or require any necessary inference from a written document.
+This requirement is clarified by section 3 of the Mercantile Law Amendment Act 1856 (19 & 20 Vict. c.
+97), dated 29 July 1856, which provides that the consideration for the guarantee need not appear in writing or require any necessary inference from a written document.

-Section 6 of the Statute of Frauds Amendment Act 1828 (9 Geo 4 c 14) (commonly known as Lord Tenterden's Act) was enacted to prevent Section 4 being circumvented by bringing an action against a verbal guarantor for the tort of deceit (the tort in Freeman v.
+Section 6 of the Statute of Frauds Amendment Act 1828 (9 Geo.
+4. c .14) (commonly known as Lord Tenterden's Act) was enacted to prevent Section 4 being circumvented by bringing an action against a verbal guarantor for the tort of deceit (the tort in Freeman v.
 Palsey).
 A common summary of the law is "a verbal guarantee (for a debt) isn't worth the paper it is written on".

-Provisions in section 4 as to formalities for contracts for the sale of land were repealed by Schedule 7 to the Law of Property Act 1925 (15 Geo 5 c 20), however the requirement that contracts for the sale of land be evidenced in writing was maintained by section 40 of that Act, subsequently replaced by section 2 of the Law of Property (Miscellaneous Provisions) Act 1989 (c 34).
+Provisions in section 4 as to formalities for contracts for the sale of land were repealed by Schedule 7 to the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20), however the requirement that contracts for the sale of land be evidenced in writing was maintained by section 40 of that Act, subsequently replaced by section 2 of the Law of Property (Miscellaneous Provisions) Act 1989 (c.
+34).